IbrahimFangary/GWAS_MR_poject/MR.md

 ## 📚 References

 1. Powell-Wiley, T. M. et al. (2021).
-Obesity and Cardiovascular Disease: A Scientific Statement from the AHA. *Circulation*.
+Obesity and cardiovascular Disease: A scientific statement from the American Heart Association. *Circulation*.
-2. Rawshani, A. et al. (2017).
-Risk Factors, Mortality, and Cardiovascular Outcomes in T2D. *NEJM*.
-3. Ouchi, N. et al. (2011).
-Adipokines and inflammation in atherosclerosis. *Circ.
-J.*
-4. Rutter, M. K. et al. (2003).
-Diabetes, lipids, and CAD. *Diabetes Care*.
+2. Nakagami, H. et al. (2005).
+Endothelial dysfunction in hyperglycemia as a trigger of atherosclerosis. *Current Diabetes Reviews*.
+3. Coppack, S. W. et al. (2001).
+Pro-inflammatory cytokines and adipose tissue. *Proceedings of the Nutrition Society*
-5. Lotta, L. A. et al. (2017).
-Genetic insights into insulin resistance and CAD. *Nature Genetics*.
+4. Lotta, L. A. et al. (2016).
+Integrative genomic analysis implicates limited peripheral adipose storage capacity in the pathogenesis of human insulin resistance. *Nature Genetics*.

 ---